How we make a Caproni sculptural reproduction:

-Applying a mold release to the surface of the mold.
+Apply a mold-release to the surface of the mold.

-Gypsum plaster and water are mixed.
-Casts require multiple layers to form the required thickness.
+Mix gypsum plaster and water.
+Casts require multiple layers of plaster to form the required thickness.
 The last layer is reinforced with burlap fibers or metal pipe.
 The individual piece and design of the mold determines the method of casting.

-Each piece is individually cast by one of The Giust Gallery's master casters.
+One of the Giust Gallery's master casters individually casts the piece.
 All Giust Gallery master casters have years of training and experience.

-Each plaster is hand-trimmed to maintain and recreate the accuracy of the original form and details.
+The plaster cast is hand-trimmed to maintain and recreate the accuracy of the original form and details.

-The casts are dried and cured in the climate-controlled drying room to remove all moisture.
+The cast is dried and cured in the climate-controlled drying room to remove all moisture.

-Once dry each cast is hand-finished by highly experienced artisans to the new owner's desired patina.
+Once dry, the cast is hand-finished by highly-experienced artisans in the new owner's desired patina.

-Before shipping each plaster is inspected and carefully packed to ensure safe arrival.
+Before shipping, the plaster cast is inspected and carefully packed to ensure safe arrival.